Jun 13, 2021

 60 Credit Hours Required

-The 2-year Associate of Arts in Graphic and Web Design at University Center-Sioux Falls will provide students with critical knowledge as well as functional skills that will enable program graduates for entry into the design filled job market or to continue their studies toward a bachelor’s degree.
+The 2-year Associate of Arts in Graphic and Web Design at the USD Community College for Sioux Falls will provide students with critical knowledge as well as functional skills that will enable program graduates for entry into the design filled job market or to continue their studies toward a bachelor’s degree.
 Courses from the A.A. degree will transfer into the B.F.A. in Art and the B.F.A. in Art Education with two years of study completed through the A.A.
 (60 credits) and 60 additional credits required to complete the USD B.F.A.
 Art or ART Education degree.
 Students in the program will develop a body of creative works that can be added to their portfolio for job applications or future schooling applications.

 System General Education Requirements (24 hours)